Isotope

 Analyses offered

 The BIOGRIP Node for Isotope Biogeochemistry offers many analyses, including isotopes of those listed below.
-A full list of this node’s capabilities is available here.
 Specific analyses include:

-• H, C, N, O and S of organic materials such as bone collagen, teeth and plants
+• C, N, O and S of organic materials such as bone collagen and plants

 • N and O of NO₃(aq) of ocean water or other natural waters